Penguins Players Making Impact At World Championships

 Matt Murray and Jared McCann are suiting up for Team Canada, Evgeni Malkin is on Team Russia, Dominik Simon is representing the Czech Republic, Teddy Blueger is in his third straight appearance with Team Lativa and Patric Hornqvist and Marcus Pettersson are teaming up for Team Sweden.

-Malkin has put up three assists in two victories for Russia, coming against Norway and Austria.
+Malkin has put up three assists in three victories for Russia, coming against Norway, Austria and the Czech Republic.

-McCann has an assist in an 8-0 victory against Great Britain.
-Murray dropped a 3-1 decision to Finland, but posted a .923 save percentage.

 Simon added an assist, helping the Czech Republic in a 5-2 win over Sweden

-Hornqvist is currently second in the tournament in goals with three and Petersson has posted a +1 rating with two penalty minutes.
+Hornqvist is currently tied for the tournament lead in goals with five.
+His fellow countryman Marcus Pettersson is a +2 in three games with four penalty minutes.

-Finally, Teddy Blueger had a two-assist performance in Lativa’s 5-2 victory over Austria.
+Finally, Teddy Blueger had a two-assist performance in Lativa’s 5-2 victory over Austria and added a goal in a 3-0 victory over Lativa.

-Each team has played two games of their seven games in the preliminary round.
-Finland and Germany lead Group A with a 2-0 record, good for six points, Finland holds the tiebreaker with a +4 goal differential.

-Switzerland, Czech Republic and Russia lead Group B with identical 2-0 records.
-Switzerland has a +11 goal differential, giving them a sizable lead in the preliminary round standings.
+Germany leads Group A with a 3-0 record and nine points, while Swizerland leads Group B with a 4-0 record an 12 points.

 The top four teams from each group will make the quaterfinal, single-elimination playoff.